quisquous/cactbot/docs/RaidbossGuide.md

 Currently, three separate elements have pre-made structures defined:
 [Condition](https://github.com/quisquous/cactbot/blob/master/resources/conditions.js), [Regex](https://github.com/quisquous/cactbot/blob/master/resources/regexes.js), and [Response](https://github.com/quisquous/cactbot/blob/master/resources/responses.js).
-Usage for each of these different functions should be relatively self-explanatory.
+`Condition` functions take no arguments.
 Almost all `Response` functions take one argument, `severity`, used to determine what level of popup text to display to the user when the trigger activates.
 `Regex` functions take several arguments depending on which log line is being matched against, but generally a contributor would include the `source`, (name of the caster/user of the ability to match,) the `id`, (the hex ability ID, such as `2478`,) and whether or not the regex should capture the matches (`capture: false`.)